Analysis | Trump grasps at a new set of straws: Computers rigged his election loss

 The most obvious hint that this claim is probably nonsense isn’t that unhelpfully tepid “disputed” flag from Twitter.
 It’s that his source for this claim is OAN’s Chanel Rion, a notorious purveyor of both misinformation and pro-Trump propaganda.

 Her vetting process is rather lax, leading her to elevate a claim that the coronavirus was created in a North Carolina lab after someone tweeted the false theory at her.
-She was also the primary conduit for Trump’s attorney Rudolph W. Giuliani to share a broad array of Ukraine-related allegations against Biden over the past year, including conducting interviews with a man later sanctioned as a Russian intelligence agent.
+She was also the primary conduit for Trump’s attorney Rudolph W. Giuliani to share a broad array of Ukraine-related allegations against Biden over the past year, including conducting interviews with a man who later faced U.S. sanctions as a Russian intelligence agent.

 In this case, Rion doesn’t fare much better.
 The allegation that voting machines used in the Nov.
 3 election were switching hundreds of thousands of votes from Trump to Biden are utterly baseless.
 The New York Times explored this particular conspiracy theory earlier this week.

-“The Dominion software was used in only two of the five counties that had problems in Michigan and Georgia, and in every instance there was a detailed explanation for what had happened,” the paper’s Jack Nicas reported.
+“The Dominion software was used in only two of the five counties that had problems in Michigan and Georgia, and in every instance there was a detailed explanation for what had happened,” the Times’s Jack Nicas reported.
 “In all of the cases, software did not affect the vote counts.”

 The company has similarly denied the allegations.
-There was a county in which machines were misconfigured, leading to a few thousands votes being attributed to Biden which should have been given to Trump.
+There was a county in which machines were misconfigured, leading to a few thousand votes being attributed to Biden that should have been given to Trump.
 Elections officials in Antrim County, which Trump won by 30 points four years ago, realized that the results seemed odd and corrected the mistake.
-Biden won Michigan by 150,000 votes anyway.
+Biden won Michigan by about 150,000 votes, anyway.

 This is not the only computer-related allegation to emerge, however.
-There’s another allegation which has gained traction among Trump’s supporters centered on computer software.
+There’s another allegation centered on computer software that has gained traction among Trump’s supporters.
 And that allegation may be an indirect reason that the head of the government’s Cybersecurity and Infrastructure Security Agency might soon be removed from his post.

 The theory is that vote totals were changed by a government-run supercomputer called “Hammer” using software called “Scorecard.”
 It was first made by a known hoaxster named Dennis Montgomery, according to the Daily Beast.
-In 2009, Playboy ran a lengthy report about how Montgomery had tricked the government into thinking he’d developed software enabling him to decode al-Qaeda communications.
-He hadn’t, but he got paid a lot anyway.
+In 2009, Playboy ran a lengthy report about how Montgomery had tricked the government into thinking he had developed software enabling him to decode al-Qaeda communications.
+He hadn’t, but he got paid a lot, anyway.

 CISA’s Chris Krebs has repeatedly rejected this particular conspiracy theory on social media.